ormergi/ovn-kubernetes/docs/okeps/okep-5085-localnet-api.md

 2. Enable localnet CUDN CRs spec mutation
    - Invert the CRD validations in a way spec mutation is allowed for localnet topology configuration only.
    - Add support for localnet topology configuration mutations in the CUDN CRD controller.
+3. Change OVN-K to annotate pods with the proposed pod annotation
+   - The annotation should consist of the CRs versions the pod was configured with.
+4. Add for the purposed status condition.
+   - Change the CRDs controller to add the proposed condition, utilizing the proposed pod annotation for managing the condition lifecycle.
-3. Introduce CEL validation rule to ensure `excludedSubnets` items are in range of specified items in `subnets`.
+5. Introduce CEL validation rule to ensure `excludedSubnets` items are in range of specified items in `subnets`.
    - Can be done once is resolved https://github.com/kubernetes/kubernetes/issues/130441.
    - Update the Kubernetes version using in CI that includes the bugfix.
    - Add the subject validation.
-4. E2e test verifying Kubevirt VMs can communicate over locanet topology network created using CUDN CR.
+6. E2e test verifying Kubevirt VMs can communicate over locanet topology network created using CUDN CR.

 ### Testing Details